c++ - Can you prevent inherited private members being called through the parent at compile time? -

 - you change visibility of

-class base { virtual void foo() {} public: void goo() { this->foo(); } };
+class base { virtual void foo() {} public: void goo() { this->foo(); } }; - you can change

-. implies nobody/only inheriting classes can "see"derived
+derivedinherits eitherprotectedorprivatebase. implies nobody/only inheriting classes can "see"derivedbase, callfoo()/goo()not allowed:

-class derived : private base { private: void foo() override; // friends of class can see base aspect // .... or // public: // way // void foo(); // allow access foo() }; // derived d; d.goo() // <-- illegal // d.foo() // <-- illegal because `private base` invisible
+class derived : private base { private: void foo() override; // friends of class can see base aspect // .... or // public: // way // void foo(); // allow access foo() }; // derived d; d.goo() // <-- illegal // d.foo() // <-- illegal because `private base` invisible you should go latter because doesn't involve changing interface of base class - "real" utility.

 Comments